Join EER/WFR/Leaving Contacts Benefits Medicare Stock Pension Finance Career HP History Index

-Hewlett-Packard Alumni Association Membership and Posting Agreement Questions or comments to: firstname.lastname@example.org
+Hewlett-Packard Alumni Association Membership and Posting Agreement Comments: email@example.com

 Terms of service.
 Posts are traceable and archived.
 Posts are the responsibility of the authors.
 By joining, you agree to accept the terms of the HPAA Membership and Posting Agreement.
 The Hewlett-Packard Alumni Association is an independent volunteer organization operated by former employees.
-Not officially endorsed or supported by any company.
+Not officially endorsed or supported.

 Advertising.
-Advertising may be included or enabled by Google or LinkedIn as part of providing this service at no charge.
-The HPAA has no control over the advertising inserted by Yahoo – and receives no revenue from it.
+Advertising may be included or enabled by Google or LinkedIn as part of the services they provide to the HPAA at no charge.
+The HPAA has no control over Google's or LinkedIn's activities – and receives no revenue from them.
 The HPAA does not endorse products or services.

 Virus protection.
-The HPAA discussion forums have the Verizon/Yahoo Groups system anti-virus and anti-phishing measures enabled.
+The HPAA discussion forums have the Google Groups system anti-virus and anti-phishing measures enabled.

 Membership and Posting

 The Hewlett‑Packard Alumni Association, Inc. (HPAA) is a private, non-profit organization that exists solely for the benefit of its members.

-HPAA membership consists of former HP and HPE employees worldwide.
+HPAA membership consists of former U.S. HP and HPE employees.
 The HPAA policies and code of conduct are founded on the traditional HP Way philosophy.
 What is the HP Way?
 It is a set of deeply held values that govern and guide our behavior in meeting our objectives and in dealing with each other, our community, our constituents, and others.

 These values are that we:

 Code of conduct: By joining HPAA, members agree to the following:

 1. The purpose of HPAA is to facilitate professional networking and communication among its members through such methods as email exchange, job postings, and periodic networking meetings.

 2. Any group depends on the members having a common experience.
 In the case of the Hewlett‑Packard Alumni Association, the bond we share is the HP Way.